biolab/scorange-hugo/content/blog/Linage Differentiation.md

 Observing which cells score high for TE and ICM markers, we can see that cells really do enter blastocoel formation on the 5<sup>th</sup> day.
 <br>

 To illustrate that even more evidently, we cluster (k-neighbours: 100, resolution: 1.6) and display them with t-SNE widget.
 We set ICM score as a sizing factor.
-The linage differentiation is well visible in the projection since about half of the cells in E5, E6 and E7 score high for ICM, .
+The lineage differentiation is well visible in the projection since about half of the cells in E5, E6 and E7 diplay higher scores for ICM.
 \
 \
 {{% figure src="/blog_img/2019-05-10/tSNE2_3.png" width="95%" height="95%" %}}